korpling/pepperModules-TEIModules/README.md

 <a name="mr1"></a>
 ### metadata.remove

-This flag enables the mechanism to exclude certain metadata defined by the keys in metadata.remove.list .
+This flag enables the mechanism to exclude certain metadata defined by the names in metadata.remove.list .

 <a name="mrl"></a>
 ### metadata.remove.list

-Here you can define a list of keys of metadata to be omitted.
-Keys have to be separated by ";", e.g.:
+Here you can define a list of names to be omitted.
+Names have to be separated by ";", e.g.:
 ```
 metadata.remove.list = bibl;date;/fileDesc/publicationStmt/pubPlace
 ```